 Figure 7 shows the temporal variation of the maximum concentration of ice in the HM zone for the control and sensitivity runs.
-Overall, the concentrations started to increase at about 20 min and reached the maximum values at about 30 min except in the multi-thermals run.
-The curve of concentrations for the multi-thermals run was identical to that of control run before 45 min but greatly increases afterward.
+Overall, the concentrations started to increase at about 20 min and reached the maximum values at about 30 min, except in the multi-thermals run.
+The curve of concentrations for the multi-thermals run was identical to that of the control run before 45 min but greatly increases afterward.

-The control run produced a maximum ice concentration of $4.1 L^{-1}$ which was significantly smaller than the observed value $(> 40 L^{-1})$ .
-The Morrison microphysics scheme uses the Cooper parameterization for the primary ice production, which is based on a best fit curve of measurements from Wyoming wintertime cap clouds, wintertime orographic clouds of southwestern Colorado, Israel winter cumulus clouds, summertime cumulus clouds of Montana, cumulus clouds of South Africa; and Australian cumulus clouds.
+The control run produced a maximum ice concentration of $4.1 L^{-1}$ which was significantly smaller than the observed value (> $40 L^{-1}$ ).
+The Morrison microphysics scheme uses the Cooper parameterization for the primary ice production, which is based on a best-fit curve of measurements from Wyoming wintertime cap clouds, wintertime orographic clouds of south-western Colorado, Israel winter cumulus clouds, summertime cumulus clouds of Montana, cumulus clouds of South Africa, and Australian cumulus clouds.
 As discussed by Cooper (1986), the variance in the ice concentrations at any given temperature is large, probably due to the high variability in the INP population itself or the wide variability in the activated fraction of INPs.
 Since the chemical and physical properties of INPs vary with time and space, the Cooper parameterization does not necessarily represent the INP conditions of the observed cloud.
-To investigate the impact of possible INP properties, such as the onset freezing temperature, the abundance of active INPs, and the freezing efficiency on the ice concentration in the HM zone, a series of sensitivity simulations were conducted, as plotted in Figure 7.
-The maximum ice concentration was twice higher when the rate of ice production in the HM scheme was doubled.
-When the onset freezing temperature of the Cooper parameterization in the Morrison scheme was relaxed from the default value of -8°C to -3°C (early onset1), the maximum concentration increased to 8.8 L-1.
-If the ice number concentration produced with the Cooper parameterization was multiplied by 10 (Cooper10x), the maximum concentration increased to 13.4 $L^{-1}$ .
+To investigate the impact of possible INP properties, such as the onset freezing temperature, the abundance of active INPs, and the freezing efficiency on the ice concentration in the HM zone, a series of sensitivity simulations were conducted, as plotted in Fig. 7.
+The maximum ice concentration was twice as high when the rate of ice production in the HM scheme was doubled.
+When the onset freezing temperature of the Cooper parameterization in the Morrison scheme was relaxed from the default value of -8 to -3 °C (early onset1), the maximum concentration increased to $8.8 L^{-1}$ .
+If the ice number concentration produced with the Cooper parameterization was multiplied by 10 (Cooper10x), the maximum concentration increased to $13.4 L^{-1}$ .
 A combination of the relaxation and enhancement (early onset1 & Cooper10x) further increased the concentration in the HM zone to $30.6 L^{-1}$ .
-The maximum concentrations increased to $45.3 L^{-1}$ in early onset1 & 100xINP and $48.6 L^{-1}$ in early onset2 & 100xINP.
-The DeMott scheme (Demott) produced the maximum concentration of $11.7 L^{-1}$ .
+The maximum concentrations increased to $45.3 L^{-1}$ in early onset1 & 100xINP and $48.6 L^{-1}$ in early onset 2 & 100xINP.
+The De-Mott scheme (Demott) produced the maximum concentration of $11.7 L^{-1}$ .
 It increased to $32.2 L^{-1}$ with relaxation (early Demott) and $40.4 L^{-1}$ with both relaxation and enhancement (Demott 10xINP).

-The maximum concentration in the HM zone decreased to $1.8 L^{-1}$ using the Paukert scheme (Paukert) when the Bigg (1953) scheme was replaced by the Paukert and Hoose (2014) scheme (Paukert).
-Accounting for the dust layer (Paukert-dust) led to only a slight increase to $1.9 L^{-1}$ .
+The maximum concentration in the HM zone decreased to $1.8 L^{-1}$ using the Paukert scheme (Paukert) when the Bigg (1953) scheme was replaced by the Paukert and Hoose